tzuchiangshen/msp430_code/fabooh/readme.md

-FABOOH - as in FABricate meets OOH la la
+FABOOH - as in FABricate meets OOH nice
 ========================================
 Fabooh is an optimized C++ template based peripheral framework for the msp430 microcontroller.
 It creates very small and efficient code while